Julinium/emarches.com/README.md

 # eMarches.com
-eMarches.com is a web full stack application behind eMarches.com, the home of the public procurement market in Morocco.
+eMarches.com is a web full stack application for the public procurement market in Morocco.